lykmapipo/sails-police/README.md

 ##How to implement a transport
-Simple and clear way to register a transport is to call `setTrasport(fn)` of sails-police and pass in your transport function.
+Simple and clear way to register a transport is to call `setTrasport(fn)` of sails-police and pass in your transport `function`.
+It is recommended to implement all your notification send scenario(s) within that function i.e if you are suppose to send both email and sms just implement them together in that single function.

 ```js
 var police = require('sails-police');